AfiMaameDufie/AfiMaameDufie/README.md

 - 💬 Ask me about anything tech and I will tell you everything I know.
 - 📫 How to reach me: LinkedIn (Abigail Afi Gbadago)
 - 😄 Pronouns: Her/She
-- ⚡ Fun fact: I really love chocolates and cartoons
+- ⚡ Fun fact: I really love chocolates and cartoons(maybe horror movies).